Friday, May 28, 2021

 The phrase they keep coming back to in the show is “don’t judge by appearances”, and this whole case is Exhibit A.

-It’s 10 parts but we easily watched over 3 mights in less than a week.
+It’s 10 parts but we easily watched it over 3 nights.
 Good performances by all, and I particularly liked Arliss Howard as the grizzled old veteran ATF bomb detective that first uncovers the bombing signature connection to the later bombings which rule out Jewell as the suspect in the Atlanta bombing.
 Highly recommended.

 Weather this weekend was still very cool, highs in the 50s and breezy, and it’s 42° F right now at 7:30 am, with a high today of only 50 expected.
 Highs in the 60 all week it appears.
 But that’s ok with me — I like cooler weather in Spring and Fall.
 Keep the 80+ and high humidity days for June, July and August where they belong.